boyland/locked-tests/README.md

 more help on input; the command-line interface uses a single way to read any run-time value.

 The following test case results can be encoded:
-- Primitive types: int, char and boolean
+- Primitive types: int, float, char and boolean
 - Predefined types: String
 - User-defined types: any class with a public static "fromString" method taking a string.